View Rating Information Database

 The rating legislation requires the names and addresses of property owners to be publicly available unless there is a request for this information to be withheld.
 Any such request must be made in writing and signed by the property owner.
 If you wish to have your name and/or address details withheld please put your request in writing to Council attention the Rates Department.

-Download our Request for Property Owner Name and Address Suppression Form and send it to us using our normal contact details.
+Download our name and address suppression form(PDF, 104KB) and send it to us using our normal contact details.

 If you experience any difficulty in accessing your rates information please contact our Customer Liaison team using our normal contact details